 Payment of tax

 Companies are required to make advance payments of tax on 15 February and 15 April in the year following the income year.
 The two payments should together cover all of the expected CIT to be assessed but could be complemented by an additional payment by 31 May of the year following the income year to avoid interest on any remaining tax balance.
-If the remaining tax balance is not paid by 31 May of the year following the income year, the company will receive an invoice from the tax authorities which is due for payment three weeks after the assessment has been made public (i.e. in the autumn of the year following the relevant accounting year).
+If the remaining tax balance is not paid by 31 May of the year following the income year, the company will receive an invoice from the tax authorities which is due for payment three weeks after the assessment has been made public (i.e. in October of the year following the relevant accounting year).

 The above applies to all corporate taxpayers, except for taxpayers under the petroleum tax regime, where tax shall be paid in six instalments.